 So start by skipping the supermarket once in a while and look at the options right in front of you.

 Better eating in a nutshell.
-Even better: This book does it without telling you to eat a specific diet.
+Even better: The Omnivore’s Dilemma does it without telling you to eat a specific diet.
 Of course there are benefits to eating a more plant-focused diet rather than having meat 7 times a week, but this is none of the books that proclaim one particular diet as the solution (which is BS anyways, by the way).